About Jacobs Design Conversations:

 Each semester, the Jacobs Institute for Design Innovation invites leading designers and makers to Berkeley to speak as part of the Jacobs Design Conversations series.
 Connecting diverse perspectives under one roof, Jacobs Design Conversations are spaces for dialogue on a broad spectrum of innovations and ideas.

-As part of this series, Barry Katz will share his insights with Berkeley's design innovation community on Friday, March 3.
+As part of this series, Stamen founder, CEO, and creative director Eric Rodenbeck will share his insights with Berkeley's design innovation community on Friday, September 22.
 The talk will take place at Jacobs Hall, the Jacobs Institute's hub for hands-on learning and making.